roblevintennis/my-configs/cucumber/cucumber_setup_notes.markdown

 And we've methodically finished a Scenario for the Addition feature!

-Explicitly Getting Webrat in the Mix
+Getting Webrat in the Mix (oh yeah, we need mechanize too!)
 ------------------------------------
 Referenced: <http://blog.jcoglan.com/2009/10/03/getting-started-with-cucumber-rspec-webrat-and-multiruby/>